-When setting up workstations, older versions of Client Security require the admin.pub key file (or access to it) for installation.
+When setting up Policy Manager Proxies, you need the admin.pub key file for installation.
 You can get this key from the Policy Manager Server welcome page.
 In the latest version of Client Security, the installation packages are prepared in Policy Manager and include the key.